Bea Miles: Biography

-Miles was well-educated, and very widely read – she was legendary as a fast and voracious reader throughout her life, even in her declining years, and reputedly read an average of two books every day.
-She spent a lot of time in the State Library of New South Wales reading books, until finally being banned in the late 1950s.
-Miles was also regularly seen standing on street corners with a sign offering to quote verses from Shakespeare for between sixpence and three shillings.
+Miles was well-educated, and very widely read.
+She was legendary as a fast and voracious reader throughout her life, even in her declining years, and reputedly read an average of two books every day.
+She spent a lot of time reading in the State Library of New South Wales, until being banned in the late 1950s.
+Miles was also seen regularly standing on street corners with a sign offering to quote verses from Shakespeare for between sixpence and three shillings.
 Miles' writings are in the State Library, some in her own handwriting.
 They are: Dictionary by a Bitch, I Go on a Wild Goose Chase, I Leave in a Hurry, For We Are Young and Free, Notes on Sydney Monuments and Advance Australia Fair.
-Fiercely patriotic, at twelve years old Miles wore a 'No Conscription' badge to school during the referendum in World War I. In another incident Miles was disgusted when she was severely marked down for an essay about Gallipoli, which she described as a 'strategical blunder', rather than 'a wonderful war effort'.
+An additional corrected typescript copy of 'Prelude to Freedom (Part 1) of Advance Australia Fair is in the University of Sydney Library collection.
+Fiercely patriotic, at twelve years of age Miles wore a "No Conscription" badge to school during the campaign leading up to the conscription plebiscite during World War I. In another incident Miles was disgusted when she was severely marked down for an essay about Gallipoli, which she described as a 'strategical blunder', rather than 'a wonderful war effort'.

-Some time in the 1950s, Miles came to regard as her home the environs of the rectory (then referred to as “the Clergy House”) of Christ Church St Laurence.
+Some time in the 1950s, Miles came to regard the environs of the rectory (then referred to as "the Clergy House") of Christ Church St Laurence as her home.
 She had previously been allowed to sleep in one of the porticos of St James' King Street, Sydney, but one of the clergy there had ordered her to leave.
-After sleeping in Belmore Park, where she was sometimes subject to arrest, the Rector of Christ Church, Father John Hope, who was often called upon to bail her out, offered her a spot on the porch between the rectory dining room and the church vestry.
+After sleeping in Belmore Park, where she was sometimes subject to arrest, the rector of Christ Church, Father John Hope, who was often called upon to bail her out, offered her a spot on the porch between the rectory dining room and the church vestry.
 Clergy entering the vestry to vest for mass would have to step over Miles, who rose late and went to bed early.
-From her position on the porch, Miles could hear the hymn singing at Evensong (she requested that the nearby church windows remain open) and joined in dining room conversations as it suited her.
+From her position on the porch, Miles could hear the hymn singing at evensong (she requested that the nearby church windows remain open) and joined in dining room conversations as it suited her.
 A dogmatic atheist, she often gave altar servers and others a lecture on rationalism.
-Following a spell in Long Bay Gaol, after she had wrenched the door off a taxi when the driver refused her entry, it was agreed she could sleep in the rectory laundry, close to the kitchen, and she remained there until Father Hope’s retirement in 1964.
+Following a spell in Long Bay Gaol, after she had wrenched the door off a taxi when the driver refused her entry, it was agreed she could sleep in the rectory laundry, close to the kitchen, and she remained there until Father Hope's retirement in 1964.